mathiaspettersen/xscan_app/README.md

-# xScan Scanning Application using Flask (under development)
+# UNDER DEVELOPMENT | xScan Scanning Application using Flask

 An application which uses Flask for Python to act as a framework to get information projected on the web page.
 It also runs the nMAP scan that is outputted through an HTML box.